Licister/Run_analysis/CodeBook.md

 * 40: **"tgravityacc.std.y"**
 * 41: **"tgravityacc.std.z"**

 **"bodyaccjerk":** body acceleration jerk signals.
+The variables are the average of the means/standard deviations of the time/frequency of the body acceleration acceleration jerk signals for the X/Y/Z axis for a particular activity and subject.
 The variable name can assume the following combinations:
 * 9: **"tbodyaccjerk.mean.x"**
 * 10: **"tbodyaccjerk.mean.y"**
 * 11: **"tbodyaccjerk.mean.z"**